fbonds/IAG/README.md

 By using code and information from OpenAI in this project, you acknowledge and agree to give appropriate credit to OpenAI, including a link to their website and a reference to the Apache 2.0 license.

-For the concept and game play & features of IAG, please see and respect the Creative Commons Zero v1.0 Universal LICENSE file included in this project.
+For my game concept, gameplay & suggested features of IAG, please see and respect the Creative Commons Zero v1.0 Universal LICENSE file included in this project.

 Thank you!